Ajang-Deng98/summative_course_management_system/README.md

 - Simple webpage with multilingual support (English and French)
 - Reflection questions with language switching capability
 - Responsive design
+- Deployed at root level for GitHub Pages compatibility

 ## Testing